tokenpage/yieldseeker-contracts/README.md

 ### Emergency Controls and Stale Cache Mitigation

 The system uses a **caching mechanism** for performance and ERC-4337 compliance (avoiding external calls during validation).
-Wallets cache the `agentOperator` list and `adapterRegistry` address.
+Wallets cache the `agentOperator` list and `adapterRegistry` address locally for gas efficiency.

+#### Known Limitation: Operator Revocation Propagation Delay

-**The Risk**: If an operator is revoked at the Factory, existing wallets will not know until they are synced.
+**The Trade-off**: When an operator is revoked at the Factory, existing wallets continue trusting that operator until `syncFromFactory()` is manually called on each wallet.
+This creates a time window where a revoked operator can still execute operations.

+**Why This Exists**:
+- ERC-4337 validation has strict gas limits (~50k gas)
+- External calls during validation would make UserOps too expensive
+- Checking local storage (`isAgentOperator`) costs ~2,100 gas vs ~10,000+ for external calls

+**Exposure Window**:
+1. Admin initiates operator revocation via timelock (24h delay minimum)
+2. Revocation executes on Factory
+3. Revoked operator can act until each wallet owner calls `syncFromFactory()`

+**Accepted Risk**: This is a medium-severity limitation that requires both a malicious operator AND owner negligence (not syncing).
+The system accepts this trade-off for gas efficiency.

+**Mitigations in Place**:

-**The Mitigation**: The `AdapterRegistry` serves as a global **Kill Switch**.
+1. **Global Kill Switch**: The `AdapterRegistry` serves as an emergency brake
-- All adapter actions call `registry.getTargetAdapter(target)`.
+   - All adapter actions call `registry.getTargetAdapter(target)`
-- This function is `Pausable`.
-- **If an operator is compromised**, the admin can immediately `pause()` the `AdapterRegistry`.
+   - Registry is `Pausable` by admin
-- This **instantly stops all agent actions** across all wallets globally, regardless of whether their operator cache is stale.
+   - **If operator compromised**: Admin pauses registry → all agent actions stop globally, regardless of stale cache
+   - Wallets can be synced/upgraded while paused, then resume operations

+2. **Timelock Warning Period**:
+   - 24+ hour timelock on revocations gives advance notice
+   - Monitoring systems can detect and alert owners
-- Once the registry is paused, admins can safely sync or upgrade wallets before unpausing.
+   - Owners can proactively sync before revocation takes effect

+3. **Limited Operator Permissions**:
+   - Operators cannot withdraw funds to arbitrary addresses (only owner can)
+   - Operators cannot upgrade wallets (only owner can)
+   - Operators can only interact with registered adapters and targets

+**Operational Guidance**:
+- **For Wallet Owners**: Call `syncFromFactory()` when notified of operator changes
+- **For Platform**:
+  - Monitor Factory events and alert wallet owners
+  - Provide prominent "Sync" button in dashboard UI
+  - Consider automated backend service to call `syncFromFactory()` on all wallets after operator changes
+  - Monitor revoked operators for suspicious activity during sync window
+- **For Incident Response**: Have runbook ready to pause registry and mass-sync all wallets if operator compromised

 ### Standards Compliance